Develop a NOMAD plugin¶

 Run cruft

-Cookiecutter prompts you for information regarding your plugin and I will enter the following for my example:
+Cookiecutter prompts you for information regarding your plugin.
+Enter values appropriate for your plugin.
+For example:

 [1/12] full_name (John Doe): Hampus Näsström